venomskull/venomskull/README.md

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on with other content creators
 - 🤔 Contribute more to Open Source projects
-- ⚡ Fun fact: I love to know about new things
+- ⚡ Fun fact: I love to know about new things (anything)
 - 📫 How to reach me: dirosh@yahoo.com

 ### 🧰 Languages and Tools: